nrfconnect/sdk-nrf/include/net/nrf_cloud_agps.rst

 * By specifying an array of A-GPS types
 * By requesting all the available assistance data

-The :cpp:func:`nrf_cloud_agps_request` function is used to request by type, and the :cpp:func:`nrf_cloud_agps_request_all` function is used to return all available assistance data.
+The :c:func:`nrf_cloud_agps_request` function is used to request by type, and the :c:func:`nrf_cloud_agps_request_all` function is used to return all available assistance data.

-When nRF Cloud responds with the requested A-GPS data, the :cpp:func:`nrf_cloud_agps_process` function processes the received data.
+When nRF Cloud responds with the requested A-GPS data, the :c:func:`nrf_cloud_agps_process` function processes the received data.
 The function parses the data and passes it on to the modem.

 Practical considerations